GreenAI-Uppa/AIPowerMeter/README.md

 For each _T_ task launched on SLURM, a prolog program starts the AIPowerMeter software and saves the information allowing the data from the different sources to be cross-referenced.
 An instance of AIPowerMeter is launched on each compute node used by task _T_.
 The SLURM _scontrol_ command allows you to know which processes belong to the task on the different nodes.
 AIPowerMeter uses this information to assign CPU and GPU usage to each task and terminate the program when the task is completed.
 The _delta_ period between each record is a parameter and is set to 2 seconds.
 In practice this parameter presents several limitations, from RAPL, from nvidia-smi, as well as from the precision of psutil.
 The system also supports the task sequence mechanism (SLURM job array) by creating measuring each task in the sequence independently.
 The next section is from the main documentation of AIPowerMeter which is used to collect RAPL and Nvidia data.

+The different recorded fields related to CPU and GPU usages are listed in [this page](https://greenai-uppa.github.io/AIPowerMeter/usage/modules.html)

 # Consumption measurement with AIPowerMeter

 Record the energy consumption of your cpu and gpu.
-Check [our documentation](https://greenai-uppa.github.io/AIPowerMeter/) for usage.
+Check [the documentation](https://greenai-uppa.github.io/AIPowerMeter/) for usage.

-This repo is largely inspired from this [experiment Tracker](https://github.com/Breakend/experiment-impact-tracker)

 ## Requirements